Python implementation of OAuth2 and OpenID Connect

 Cudos to Vladislav Mladenov and Christian Mainka both at Horst Görtz Institute for IT-Security, Ruhr-University Bochum, Germany for helping me making the implementation more secure.

 If you’re interested in helping maintain and improve this package, we’re looking for you!
 We’re working on the project on a best effort basis but we still maintain a good flow of reviewing each others pull requests and driving discussions on what should be done.
-We also use a mailing list to have long form discussions.

 Then just run: